-2016 an UDP port scan was detected and reported.
+reported by perimetral sensors such as IDSs or firewalls.
+More in general, firewalls and IDSs will report all 'suspicious' incoming network packets (P1B), e.g. matching a signature for a known attack.
+Further, alarms reported by perimeter sensor technologies often report additional information such as detected threat, source and destination of the network packet, and time of report.
+This can be used to infer the exposure of an internal system to external threats.
+Table 6 reports an example of entries for an IDS alarm log.
+In this example, on the 7th of March 2016 an UDP port scan was detected and reported.
 Similarly, on the 30th of March an attack from a service acting on HTTP port 80 was blocked by the firewall.
-The alarms generated by perimetral sensors can give the assessor an objective proxy measure of the exposure to attacks of a certain network, subnetwork or network component.(95)
+The alarms generated by perimetral sensors can give the assessor an objective proxy measure of the exposure to attacks of a certain network, subnetwork or network component.
+[95]

 The second phase of the attack (P2) consists in the execution of malicious behaviour on the breached network host.
 This can be in the form of a malware software (e.g. a rootkit or ransomware), or system commands that may exfiltrate data or contact other systems (e.g. bypassing the first-level firewall in Fig. 2).
-This may be allowed by some misconfiguration (e.g. ineffective application filtering) or by some software vulnerability that the attack can exploit to freely operate on the system.
+This may be allowed by some mis-configuration (e.g. ineffective application filtering) or by some software vulnerability that the attack can exploit to freely operate on the system.

-Table VII reports an example of a VA report.
+Table 7 reports an example of a VA report.
 Each entry is a vulnerability detected on an internal system in the organization, and indicates (where available) the type of affected service, and a description of the threat and its severity.
 For example, an attacking tool reaching system D could run system commands with admin privileges.

 To link a Phase 1 network attack with its Phase 2 effects, it is necessary to link a system's exposure to network attacks with the system's vulnerabilities.
 In several configurations this may not be straightforward.
-This is because an outwardfacing network interface reachable from the Internet masks the real, private IP addresses of the internal systems.
+This is because an outward-facing network interface reachable from the Internet masks the real, private IP addresses of the internal systems.
 This 'translation' from public to private addresses is usually performed by border routers (e.g. by Network Address Translators).
 Depending on the position of the IPS/IDS on the network topology, it may therefore be not possible to immediately map an alarm generated externally (e.g. by the external IDS in Fig. 2) with the vulnerable system.

-The analyst can however reconstruct this translation process by using the routing table of the border
+The analyst can however reconstruct this translation process by using the routing table of the border router that the organization controls.
+The information necessary for the translation is typically of the form Dst IP, Dst Port,

-Table VII .
-Examp le of a vuillerabilit y assessment report for four systems.
 Sys ID Type Service Severity $(1-3)$ Vulnerability description А Local - 3 A code execution vulnerability is present in some versions of Oracle Java SE and Java for Business. В Network ftp $(21/tcp)$ 2 A listening not necessary service has been detected on the host. С Network $\mathrm{snmp}~(161/\mathrm{udp})$ 2 A SNMP community name is set to the default value (e.g. public or private).
-D Local - 2 Detected presence of user with administrative privileges Е Local - 2 A vulnerability exists in the scanning functionality in McAfee products that may allow malware to bypass scans.
+D Local - 2 Detected presence of user with adminis- trative privileges Е Local - 2 A vulnerability exists in the scanning functionality in McAfee products that may allow malware to bypass scans.